 A specific form of porencephaly, known as autosomal dominant porencephaly type I, is a rare disorder caused by mutations of the COL4A1 gene located on chromosome 13 (see Related Disorders below).

 The exact incidence of sporadic porencephaly in the general population is unknown.
-Some researchers believe that some cases may go undiagnosed or misdiagnosed, making it difficult to determine the disorder’s true frequency in the general population.
+Some researchers believe that some patients may go undiagnosed or misdiagnosed, making it difficult to determine the disorder’s true frequency in the general population.
 Sporadic porencephaly affects males and females in equal numbers.

 A diagnosis of sporadic porencephaly can be made before or after birth through a variety of specialized imaging tests such as an ultrasound, computed tomography (CT) scan, or magnetic resonance imaging (MRI).
 During an ultrasound, reflected sound waves are used to make an image of the developing fetus.
 During CT scanning, a computer and x-rays are used to create a film showing cross-sectional images of certain tissue structures.
 An MRI uses a magnetic field and radio waves to produce cross-sectional images of particular organs and bodily tissues.